m-schmidt/Fuzzer/README.md

 ## Note

 The generated C code assumes that the datatypes `unsigned char`, `unsigned short`, `unsigned int`, and `unsigned long long` have sizes of 8, 16, 32, and 64 bits respectively.
+The size of pointers is assumed to be 32 bits by default.
+64 bit pointers can be enabled via a commandline option.